bamason2/ttc066-module/docs/notes/Section_2.md

 ## What is an Ordinary Differential Equation and how does it relate to the real world?

-We know about differentiation, and integration in equations, for example;
+We know about differentiation and integration in equations, for example;

 $$\begin{gathered}
 y=3x^2+2\\